EgorLappo/tree-graphics/README.md

 Available options:
   -b,--backend BACKEND     Choice of rendering backend, with SVG and PGF
-                           supported
+                           supported.
+The argument should be either 'svg' or 'pgf', case-insensitive.
   -l,--label LABELS        Labeling of the tree, with unlabeled, leaf-labeled,
                            and fully labeled trees supported.
-The argument should be either of 'labeled', 'leaflabeled', or 'unlabeled', with short options 'l', 'll', and 'ul' also available.
+The argument should be either of 'labeled', 'leaflabeled', or 'unlabeled', case-insensitive.
+Short options 'l',
+                           'll', and 'ul' also available.
-  -w,--width WIDTH         Diagram width
+  -w,--width WIDTH         Diagram width.
-  -i,--input INPUTFILE     Input file, containing a single tree on each line -o,--output OUTPUTFILES  Format for output files, written as 'tree%.svg' where
+  -i,--input INPUTFILE     Input file, containing a single tree on each line.
+  -o,--output OUTPUTFILES  Format for output files, written as 'tree%.svg' where
-                           percent sign will be replaced by the number of the tree in the input file -h,--help                Show this help text
+                           percent sign will be replaced by the number of the tree in the input file.
+  -h,--help                Show this help text
 ```